What happened to Azure Machine Learning Workbench?

 Older run histories are no longer accessible, how you can still see your runs in the latest version.

 Run histories are now called experiments.
-You can collect your model's experiments and explore them by using the SDK, the CLI, or the Azure portal.
+You can collect your model's experiments and explore them by using the SDK, the CLI, or the Azure Machine Learning studio.

 The portal's workspace dashboard is supported on Microsoft Edge, Chrome, and Firefox browsers only:

 Start training your models and tracking the run histories using the new CLI and SDK.
 You can learn how with the Tutorial: train models with Azure Machine Learning.

 You won't lose any code or work.
 In the older version, projects are cloud entities with a local directory.
 In the latest version, you attach local directories to the Azure Machine Learning workspace by using a local config file.
 See a diagram of the latest architecture.

 Much of the project content was already on your local machine.
 So you just need to create a config file in that directory and reference it in your code to connect to your workspace.
 To continue using the local directory containing your files and scripts, specify the directory's name in the 'experiment.submit' Python command or using the